ronanokane/StopLimitChain/README.md

 Should give you a list of useable USDT ticker symbols.

 STEP2_SYMBOL can optionally be set to "-" to skip step2, making it behave like a regular order.<br>
 STEP1_SYMBOL can also be set to "-" to skip both buy/sell actions providing an opportunity to override with your own external command/s scripts.
-Just check return code 0 (success).
+This allows for interesting flexibility.

+For example you can turn the STOP order into a STOP LIMIT order:

+STOP LIMIT sell<br>
+./StopLimitChain.sh STOPSELL RENDER/USDC 1.695 - - 100 && ./StopLimitChain.sh LIMITSELL RENDER/USDC 1.685 RENDER/USDC - 100<br>
+STOP LIMIT buy<br>
+./StopLimitChain.sh STOPBUY RENDER/USDC 1.695 - - 100 && ./StopLimitChain.sh LIMITBUY RENDER/USDC 1.705 RENDER/USDC - 100<br>